grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/06 What's the Difference Between k6 Cloud's Version 3.0 (Lua) and 4.0(JavaScript).md

 </div>

 ## Data store

-In the 3.0 product there's a concept of a Datastore.
+In the 3.0 product there's a concept of a datastore.
 A CSV file that you can upload to the service and then attach to your user scenario for accessing and using the data in your user scenario logic.

-In the 4.0 product there's no specific concept of a Datastore, but in k6 you have two different ways to separate test parameterization data from script logic.
+In the 4.0 product there's no specific concept of a datastore, but in k6 you have two different ways to separate test parameterization data from script logic.

 Both of the examples below can be run with: